Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 What are your suggestions for the admissions office?

-Applicants commonly suggested that the admissions office improve communication by ensuring clear signage and avoiding overly strong religious sentiments during the application process.
+Applicants commonly suggested that the admissions office should improve directions for interviews and avoid incorporating strong religious sentiments in the interview process and welcome materials.

 The sign outside said Pharmacy School Interviews use front door but had an arrow pointing to the wrong side of the building.